-The boundaries of the Natural Heritage System on Schedules "A" and "B" shall be used as a basis for the preparation of the Zoning By-law provisions which will implement the policies of this Plan.
-Refinements to the boundaries of the Natural Heritage System shall occur in accordance with Section 4.8.3.14 of this Plan.
+- 2.2.3.6 The focus of the Natural Heritage System for the Town of Milton is to protect and enhance natural features and areas and their ecological functions, including those set out in Section 4.8.1.3 of this Plan. - 2.2.3.7 The boundaries of the Natural Heritage System on Schedules "A" and "B" shall be used as a basis for the preparation of the Zoning By-law provisions which will implement the policies of this Plan.
+Refinements to the boundaries of the Natural Heritage System shall occur in accordance with Section 4.9.3.12 of this Plan.
 Where such changes occur, the appropriate abutting land use designation shall apply and the Zoning By-law shall be amended accordingly.
 The Official Plan and the implementing Zoning By-law shall be amended to incorporate more detailed mapping when it becomes available.